-If you paid \$200,000 or more in state sales and use tax on returns you filed during the state of Florida's prior fiscal year (July 1 through June 30), you must make an estimated sales tax payment every month, starting with the December return, due January 1.
+If you paid \$200,000 or more in state sales and use tax on returns you filed during the most recent state fiscal year (July 1 through June 30), you must make an estimated sales tax payment every month, starting with the December return, due January 1.
 Before you file your FINAL return or if you have questions about estimated tax, call Taxpayer Services.